UniBreakfast/web-dev-knowledge-graph/requirements/layout-markup.md

 Alternatively (if no node is currently selected) there should be a vertical list of nodes represented with list items holding a header with the node name, followed by a description.
 Each node item should have a vertically stacked block floating to the right with a "Go to Node" button and counters for incoming/outgoing links shown with arrows next to the numbers.

+Lastly (if there's no nodes at all) article should show a paragraph with a message "No nodes in the graph.
+Add some using the 'Add Node' button in the top left corner".

 [Back to top](#page-layout-markup-requirements)

 ## [Aside requirements](#aside-requirements)